Modern Slavery Act Transparency Statement 2020

 Nonetheless, Flutter understands the importance of remaining vigilant in relation to this issue.
 2019 saw us invest heavily in a new monitoring and reporting tool.
 The aim of this initiative is to allow Flutter to more effectively screen new and existing suppliers against a range of harmful activities, including the risk of modern slavery within their operations.
-The screening is not just performed on entities, but also on directors and beneficial owners.
-The new tool has already been used to screen suppliers in our European operations and the intention is to roll out its usage on a group-wide basis in 2020.
+The use of the tool is being extended to include monitoring of those suppliers on a groupwide basis commensurate with their risk profile.
+The screening is not just performed on entities but can be extended to directors and beneficial owners.

 If a supplier is found to exhibit a risk of such practices in its operations, our procurement process requires immediate further investigation to take place with the outcome that the relationship be immediately terminated should any presence of slavery in the supplier’s operations be confirmed.